Department of Labor Logo United States Department of Labor

 While most firms are required to pay UI tax for their employees, there are some types of employees that are exempt from UI tax law but are still within scope for the CES.
 Because these employees are not included in the QCEW, CES uses several other sources to generate counts of this noncovered employment.
 More information on noncovered employment is available in the CES Handbook of Methods at https://www.bls.gov/opub/hom/ces/calculation.htm#noncovered-employment.

-Preliminary benchmark revisions are calculated for March 2024 for all 50 states, the District of Columbia, and 51 metropolitan areas with a Census 2010 population of 1 million or more.
+Preliminary benchmark revisions are presented for March 2024 for all 50 states and the District of Columbia.
 Noncovered employment levels for the upcoming benchmark are not available at the time of the release of the preliminary benchmark revisions.
 Therefore, the preliminary benchmark revision is calculated by adding the previous year’s March noncovered employment level to the current year’s March QCEW employment and subtracting the current year’s March CES estimate of employment:

 Preliminary benchmark revision = (March 2023 noncovered employment + March 2024 QCEW employment) – March 2024 CES employment estimate